 - Use net where there are many mosquitoes.

-- Standing water areas should be avoided especially at dawn and dusk.
+- Avoid Standing at water areas especially at dawn and dusk.
 At this time, the mosquito activity is maximum.